Dr Matt Watson

 - Advisory Panel member for AHRC project Intergenerational Justice, Consumption and Sustainability in Comparative Perspective, PI Prof Gill Valentine, 2014-16

-Within the department I am currently Director of Masters Programmes and sit on Departmental Executive and on Teaching and Learning Committee.
+Within the department I am currently Director of Research and member of Departmental Executive

-I have previously served as Faculty co-Director of PGR, Departmental PGR Tutor, and Principal Ethics Contact.
+I have previously served as Faculty co-Director of PGR, Departmental PGR Director and Director of Masters Programmes, and Principal Ethics Contact.

-I am currently leading a team of researchers across Universities of Sheffield and Manchester, which is engaging with a range of partners, including Defra, Food Standards Agency, WRAP, WWF.
+I led a team of researchers across Universities of Sheffield and Manchester, which is engaging with a range of partners, including Defra, Food Standards Agency, WRAP, WWF.

-Together we are collaboratively developing a new approach to developing interventions to reduce resource use in the home.
+Together we collaboratively developed a new approach to developing interventions to reduce resource use in the home.

 The work has been funded by the ESRC, most recently via University of Manchester and University of Sheffield Impact Accelerator awards.

-This approach has developed from ideas and insights generated by two funded research projects on the Nexus at Home.
+This approach has developed from ideas and insights generated by two funded research projects on the Nexus at Home, and it is set out with critical discussion and theoretical underpinnings in an article I lead authored with the team, published in Global Environmental Change

 Reshaping the domestic nexus